Geovanne-Santos/Geovanne-Santos/README.md

 ### Hi there i'm Geovanne 👋

-I'm 18 years old, Web Development student.
+I'm 18 years old, Web Development student. <br>

-Currently studying and improving skills in the development area.
+Currently studying and improving skills in the development area. <br>

-Languages/Tools I'm currently looking to learn and improve are JavaScript, React and TypeScript.
+Languages/Tools I'm currently looking to learn and improve are JavaScript, React and TypeScript. <br>

 <!--